• Technical Conference: 30 March – 03 April 2025

 This course should enable participants to,

-• Become familiar with the most relevant ML algorithms used in practice (with a focus on neural networks)
+• Define with the most relevant ML algorithms used in practice (with a focus on neural networks)

-• Understand the current status of the ML technology and its applications in optical networking and communications
+• Discuss the current status of the ML technology and its applications in optical networking and communications

 • Compare properties and requirements for various ML evaluation techniques